 The purpose of the specific requirements section is to detail all the requirements necessary for development.
 This section provides a framework for designers to create the product in accordance with requirements.

-The specific requirements sections is where you’ll find external interface requirements, functional requirements, performance requirements, logical database requirement and software system attributes.
+The specific requirements section is where you’ll find external interface requirements, functional requirements, performance requirements, logical database requirements, and software system attributes.
 Each of these subsections details a set of requirements necessary for the overall functioning of the program.

 Creating an Exceptional SRS